NathanielCustom/Afferent-Cinema/README.md

 >- One resistor from 5V+ to GPIO5 and another from 5V+ to GPIO6
 4. Download the repository.

-### Dejavu Afferent-Cinema Install
+### Audio Recognition Afferent-Cinema Install
 Coming "Valve Time"

-See https://github.com/worldveil/dejavu for more details on Dejavu.
+See https://github.com/worldveil/dejavu for more details on Dejavu, the implemented solution for Audio Recognition.

 # System Explanation
 ## Introduction